flaviogf/mini_conduit/README.md

 ## :rocket: Project

-:blue_book: This project is an API that contains the needed resources to manage a small blog
+:newspaper: This project is an API that contains the needed resources to manage a small blog

 ![api](.github/api.gif)